Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 The battles between dogs are gnarly, ugly, and bloody.
 Injured dogs litter the broken streets, parking lots, and rubble that make up the battlefield.

 Deion and I have taken refuge behind the metal doors of an old laundry mat.
-At one time, the doors had probably been quite different, probably with much larger windows than the tiny square one that’s there now.
-It has thick glass criss crossed with a wire mesh.
+At one time, the doors had probably been quite different, probably with much larger windows than the tiny square ones that are there now.
+It has thick glass filled with a wire mesh.

-We can see well enough through it to see that the dogs from the Huntington Crew have gained the upper hand.
-They’ve broken through three walls of defenses and about fifty of them are heading straight at us.
+We can see well enough through it to notice that the dogs from the Huntington Crew have gained the upper hand.
+They’ve broken through three walls of defenses, and about fifty of them are heading straight at us.

 As if possessed by demons, they begin to throw themselves against the metal door, snarling and barking maniacally.

 Deion unlocks the large metal lock and chain holding the metal door’s long horizontal latch.
-I’m hysterically begging him to stop, not understanding what he could possibly be thinking.
+I’m hysterically begging him to stop, not understanding what he might be thinking.

 When the dogs run through the newly opened door, Deion raises both hands in the air as if he is sacrificing himself.
 My only thought is that he is also sacrificing me.
 This was not how I was expecting to die.

-Yes, I knew I may die at the mouths of dogs, but not at the invitation of some fool.
+Yes, I knew I might die at the mouths of dogs, but not at the invitation of some fool.

 The dogs snarl but don’t attack.
 They bare their teeth, saliva dripping down their gums, as Deion remains straightened, his hands in the air.

-Then he kneels down and the nearest dog immediately stops growling and wags its tail.
+Then he kneels, and the nearest dog immediately stops growling and wags its tail.
 Deion sets his hands on the dog and strokes the top of its head.

 “Do you know where we are going?” he asks the dog.
 The dog seems to respond with a tail that swirls in a circular motion, as if Deion is presenting the tastiest morsel the dog has ever seen.